 “We try to reduce monotonous, mundane tasks as much as possible,” says CFO Josh Reeves.
-“We want to reduce either keying errors in the accounting system or mis-bucketed expenses and bring the data to light as quickly as possible to solve those issues.”
+“We try to reduce either keying errors in the accounting system or mis-bucketed expenses.
+We try to bring the data to light as quickly as possible to solve those issues.”

 Walther Farms needed a reliable, all-in-one credit card and expense management platform that would reduce the need for manual reconciliation each month.

 Ramp’s all-in-one credit card and expense management platform removed the need for Josh to conduct manual reconciliation, which created a more efficient process and reduced potential errors.
 Historically, much of the duplication Josh saw each month originated from mis-scanned and duplicated receipts when they were uploaded to the expense management platform from a separate credit card platform.

 “Ramp’s being all-in-one helped resolve those [issues] for us,” says Josh.
 “There’s really not much reconciliation that has to happen, because all direct expenses get exported into the accounting system.”
 Now, Josh and his team simply need to manage the approval process and confirm accurate coding rather than conduct a full-on reconciliation of the credit card statement.
 With Ramp, the finance team can easily export a .CSV file of expenses directly into the company’s accounting system.
 “We have a lot more confidence in the office managers being able to look closely and see stuff in real-time,” says Josh.